 Our political, social, and economic landscape is increasingly fractured, and a vast chasm seems to separate people on the left from people on the right.
 Likewise, many Americans are worried and confused about the explosive political upheavals in places like Syria, Egypt, North Korea, and Iran.
-Time and again, too, our government has been caught flatfooted or on the wrong side of history.
+Time and again, too, our government has been caught flatfooted.
 We must find a new way to comprehend these problems at a much deeper and more objective level.

 There are three questions that are absolutely fundamental to how we understand the future of our country and our world: What are the root causes of our debilitating left-right divide?
 Where do our political orientations really come from?
 And how can we predict the eruption of political instability in flash points around the globe?
 Today’s commentators would have us believe that our political behavior comes from our views about the main issues of the day, such as ObamaCare, or from our economic circumstances, or our longtime affiliations with this political party or that.